Pricing

 Say a smart contract naively wants to send 10 DAI to the DAI/WETH pair and receive as much WETH as it can get, given the current reserve ratio.
 If, when called, the native smart contract simply looks up the current price and executes the trade, it is *vulnerable to front-running and will likely suffer an economic loss*.
 To see why, consider a malicious actor who seees this transaction before it is confirmed.
 They could execute a swap which dramatically changes the DAI/WETH price immediately before the naive swap goes through, wait for the naive swap to execute at a bad rate, and then swap to change the price back to what it was before the naive swap.
 This attack is fairly cheap and low-risk, and can typically be performed for a profit.

-To prevent these types of attacks, it’s vital to submit swaps that have access to knowledge about the “fair” price their swap should execute at.
-In other words, swaps need access to an oracle, to be sure that the best execution they can get from Uniswap is close enough to what the oracle considers the “true” price.
-While this may sound complicated, the oracle can be as simple as an off-chain observation of the current market price of a pair.
+To prevent these types of attacks, it’s vital to submit swaps *that have access to knowledge about the “fair” price their swap should execute at*.
+In other words, swaps need access to an *oracle*, to be sure that the best execution they can get from Uniswap is close enough to what the oracle considers the “true” price.
+While this may sound complicated, the oracle can be as simple as an *off-chain observation of the current market price of a pair*.
 Because of arbitrage, it’s typically the case that the ratio of the intra-block reserves of a pair is close to the “true” market price.
 So, if a user submits a trade with this knowledge in mind, they can ensure that the losses due to front-running are tightly bounded.
 This is how, for example, the Uniswap frontend ensure trade safety.
-It calculates the optimal input/output amounts given observed intra-block prices, and uses the router to perform the swap, which guarantees the swap will execute at a rate no less that x% worse than the observed intra-block rate, where x is a user-specified slippage tolerance (0.5% by default).
+It calculates the optimal input/output amounts given observed intra-block prices, and uses the router to perform the swap, which guarantees the swap will execute at a rate no less that `x`% worse than the observed intra-block rate, where `x` is a user-specified slippage tolerance (0.5% by default).

 There are, of course, other options for oracles, including [native Uniswap V2 oracles](/rcpswap/core-concepts/oracles.md).

-Exact Input
+### Exact Input <a href="#exact-input" id="exact-input"></a>

 If you’d like to send an exact amount of input tokens in exchange for as many output tokens as possible, you’ll want to use [getAmountsOut](/rcpswap/protocol-overview/smart-contract/router02.md#getamountsin).
 The equivalent SDK function is [getOutputAmount](/rcpswap/protocol-overview/smart-contract/router02.md), or [minimumAmountOut](/rcpswap/protocol-overview/smart-contract/router02.md) for slippage calculations.

-Exact Output
+### Exact Output <a href="#exact-output" id="exact-output"></a>

 If you’d like to receive an exact amount of output tokens for as few input tokens as possible, you’ll want to use [getAmountsIn](/rcpswap/protocol-overview/smart-contract/router02.md#getamountsin).
 The equivalent SDK function is [getInputAmount](/rcpswap/protocol-overview/smart-contract/router02.md), or [maximumAmountIn](/rcpswap/protocol-overview/smart-contract/router02.md) for slippage calculations.

-Swap to Price
+### Swap to Price <a href="#swap-to-price" id="swap-to-price"></a>

 For more this more advanced use case see [ExampleSwapToPrice.sol](https://github.com/Uniswap/uniswap-v2-periphery/blob/master/contracts/examples/ExampleSwapToPrice.sol)